The official who presides over a tennis game sat on a high chair.

 An expert who judges the manuscript of an article or book to decide if it should be published.

-To act as umpire or arbitrator.
+To act as a referee.